samuelkn/samuelkn.github.io/about.md

 ### About me

-I'm an agricultural scientists.
+I'm an agricultural scientist.
 After my main focus was on plant breeding (mainly wheat), I have opened to a wider range of agronomic question, combined with a strong interest in statistics and data science.
 Most of my analyses, I conduct with R in combination with markdown.
 I try to work exclusively on Linux and currently use [manjaro](https://manjaro.org/).

 ### Internet profiles